-- Assess the occupants’ knowledge of drill procedures, location of fire exits, and the sound of the fire alarm.
+- Assess the occupants’ knowledge of fire drill procedures, location of fire exits, and the sound of the fire alarm;

 - Provide information on the amount of time it takes to evacuate a building.

-Shall ensure that pre-planned drills are conducted at least once each fiscal year for each occupied building utilized by McNeese State University and shall ensure that each residence hall has two fire drills during the fall and spring semesters and one during the summer semester, of which one must be at night while the residents are asleep, according to the Louisiana State Fire Marshal’s Office.
+- Shall ensure that pre-planned drills are conducted at least once each fiscal year for each occupied building utilized by McNeese State University and shall ensure that each residence hall has one fire drill during each fall and spring semester and summer session.

-Shall appoint floor monitors to assist the Building Coordinator in an initial sweep of the building to determine that all occupants have exited the building.
-Floor monitors shall also assist the Building Coordinator in the compiling of fire drill reports to be sent in to the Environmental, Health, and Safety Office.
+- Building coordinators shall appoint floor monitors to assist in an initial sweep of the building to determine all occupants have exited.
+Floor monitors shall also assist the building coordinator in compiling fire drill reports to be sent to the environmental, health, and safety officer.

-Shall communicate this policy to enrolled students so that they may follow the guidelines associated with fire drills and building evacuations.
+- Shall communicate this policy to enrolled students so they may follow the guidelines associated with fire drills and building evacuations.

-- Identify a location outside and away from the building where the class can meet to ensure all students are accounted for.
+- Identify a location outside and away from the building where the class can meet to ensure all students are accounted for; and

-- Report student status (missing, injured) to the Building Coordinator or appropriate emergency personnel.
+- Report student status (i.e., missing, injured) to the building coordinator or appropriate emergency personnel; and

 - NOT allow students to re-enter the building until verbal clearance has been given by appropriate emergency personnel at the scene.

-Defined as every person in a University owned or leased building.
+- Building occupants are defined as every person in a University-owned or leased building.

-Shall not re-enter the building until a verbal “All Clear” is signaled by appropriate emergency personnel.
+- Occupants shall not re-enter the building until a verbal “all clear” is signaled by appropriate emergency personnel.

-Persons with disabilities shall, if unable to evacuate from the building, go to the designated Area of Refuge for assistance in exiting the building.
+- Persons with disabilities shall, if unable to evacuate the building, go to the designated Area of Refuge for assistance in exiting the building.

-Shall assist in the coordination and conducting of the fire drill.
+- Shall assist in the coordination and conduction of fire drills.

-Shall maintain records of all drills according to Office of Risk Management requirements.
+- Shall maintain records of all drills according to the Office of Risk Management requirements.

-Shall issue an “All Clear” when it is appropriate for occupants to re-enter the building.
-During a drill, the drill coordinator (EHS Officer or designee) on the scene will give a verbal “all clear” to be passed along by University Police who have secured the site.
-Other forms of communication may then be utilized to share the “All Clear.”
+- Shall issue an “all clear” when it is appropriate for occupants to re-enter the building.
+During a drill, the drill coordinator (the environmental, health, and safety officer or their designee) on the scene will give a verbal “all clear” to be passed along by University Police who have secured the site.
+Other forms of communication may then be utilized to share the “all clear.”

-NOTE: In the event of an actual emergency, only the State Fire Marshal’s Office can give an “All Clear” so that occupants may re-enter the building.
-This will be handled in a manner deemed appropriate by the Fire Marshal and relayed by emergency responders at the scene.
+- In the event of an actual emergency, only the State Fire Marshal’s Office can give an “all clear” so that occupants may re-enter the building.
+This will be handled in a manner deemed appropriate by the fire marshal and relayed by emergency responders at the scene.

-A Fire Drill Report (Form 7.17) shall be completed by the Building Coordinator.
+- A fire drill report (Form 7.17) shall be completed by the environmental, health, and safety officer.

-The Fire Drill Report shall be placed on file in the Office of Environmental, Health, & Safety, as required by the Office of Risk Management.
+- The fire drill report shall be placed on file in the Office of Facilities and Plant Operations, as required by the Office of Risk Management.

-Fire systems found to be non-compliant shall be noted in the Fire Drill Report and reported to the Physical Plant for repair or corrective action.
+- Fire systems found to be non-compliant shall be noted in the fire drill report and reported to the Office of Facilities and Plant Operations for repair or corrective action.